-Both strengths of Triamterene and Hydrochlorothiazide tablets for oral administration contain the following inactive ingredients: anhydrous lactose, microcrystalline cellulose, polacrilin potassium, polyethylene glycol 8000, povidone, and magnesium stearate.
-Triamterene and Hydrochlorothiazide tablets, 37.5 mg/25 mg also contain FD&C Blue #2.
+Both strengths of Triamterene and Hydrochlorothiazide tablets, USP for oral administration contain the following inactive ingredients: anhydrous lactose, magnesium stearate, microcrystalline cellulose, polacrilin potassium, polyethylene glycol 8000, and povidone.
+Triamterene and Hydrochlorothiazide tablets, 37.5 mg/25 mg also contain FD&C Blue No.2 Aluminum Lake.

-Triamterene is 2, 4, 7-triamino-6-phenylpteridine.
-Triamterene is practically insoluble in water, benzene, chloroform, ether and dilute alkali hydroxides.
+Triamterene, USP is 2, 4, 7-triamino-6-phenylpteridine.
+Triamterene, USP is practically insoluble in water, benzene, chloroform, ether and dilute alkali hydroxides.
 It is soluble in formic acid and sparingly soluble in methoxyethanol.
-Triamterene is very slightly soluble in acetic acid, alcohol and dilute mineral acids.
+Triamterene, USP is very slightly soluble in acetic acid, alcohol and dilute mineral acids.
 Its molecular weight is 253.27.
 Its structural formula is:

 Triamterene and Hydrochlorothiazide is a diuretic, antihypertensive drug product, principally due to its hydrochlorothiazide component; the triamterene component reduces the excessive potassium loss which may occur with hydrochlorothiazide use.